 Blow Dry Your Feet to Stop Foot Fungus

-You probably know that blow drying your hair too often can lead to damage and split ends, but did you know that blow drying your toes after a shower or swim could help prevent foot fungus?
+You probably know that blow drying your hair too often can lead to damage and split ends.
+But did you know that blow drying your toes after a shower or swim could help prevent foot fungus?

 But can’t my toes dry on their own, you may be wondering?
-Yes, obviously…BUT when your feet air-dry, it can take up to 30 minutes for your nail corners and the spots between your toes to dry—and those spots are some of the most vulnerable to foot fungus!
+Yes, of course.
+It's just that when your feet air-dry, it can take up to 30 minutes for your nail corners and the spots between your toes to dry.
+Now, that's a problem, since those spots are some of the most vulnerable to foot fungus!

 Switching to Bamboo Socks Can Prevent Fungal Feet...and So Much More

 If you thought bamboo was just for pandas, think again!
 These days, people are turning bamboo fibers into socks.
 And there are some very strong reasons why you should also make the switch!

 First off, bamboo fibers are great temperature regulators.
 That means they can keep feet cool in summer and warm in winter.
 That's helpful for diabetics, since the disease gives you poor circulation and makes it harder to regulate temperature.

 Another fun fact?
 Bamboo has natural antibacterial properties.
 Which means it can fight germs and fungus, also protecting your feet from fungus.
 And don't forget!
 Bamboo’s non-allergenic.
 So even if you have a skin condition like dermatitis, you can wear won’t this kind of foot cover without worry.

 Even better?
 Bamboo can also provide protection from UV rays.
 In this way, your socks could ward off sunburns from your feet.
 Which is a major deal in Houston, where hot sun and bare feet could add up to skin cancer.